Doping in association football: Germany

 Peter Neururer, a coach in the German Bundesliga, accused players of his former club Schalke 04 of doping, alleging that almost all players in the club in the late 1980s took Captagon, an illegal substance in most countries, including Germany.
 Jens Lehmann, then a young player with the club, confirmed the allegations.
 The German Football Association requested Neururer to release names of players involved in doping.
 Schalke 04 denied the allegations.
 Two former team doctors of Eintracht Braunschweig confessed administering Captagon to players of the club in the 1970s and '80s.

 Germany national team head coach Joachim Löw insisted he has never seen an example of drug-abuse in German football.

 Doping tests have been carried out in the Bundesliga since 1988, and after selected matches, two players are chosen at random to provide a urine sample.
 In the 2006–07 season, tests were carried out after 241 of 612 first and second division matches.
 Since 1995, 15 players from the Bundesliga's first and second divisions have been accused of doping offences.

 Italy

-In Serie A, Parma's Manuele Blasi was banned after a failed test for nandrolone in September 2003.

-According to the Gazzetta dello Sport, the death of four former Fiorentina players over the past 19 years were suspicious.
+According to the Gazzetta dello Sport, the death of four former Fiorentina players over the past nineteen years were suspicious.
 Pino Longoni died at age 63 after suffering from an irreversible degenerative illness which narrowed the arteries in his brain; Bruno Beatrice died of leukaemia in 1987 aged 39; Nello Saltutti died after suffering a heart attack in 2003 aged 56; and Ugo Ferrante died in November 2004 of cancer of the tonsils aged 59.
 The Italian newspaper claimed their illnesses may have been brought on by Cortex and Micoren, drugs that were allegedly administered by Fiorentina's medical staff in the 1970s.
 However, Turin prosecutor Raffaele Guariniello, who has led Italy's fight against drug-taking in sport since 1998, said without hard evidence the Gazzettas claims that the deaths might be linked to doping were presumptuous.